 - South Canterbury Museum – Timaru

 - South Canterbury Historical Society (Mt Cook hut books donated by SC Section – Haast (formerly King Memorial Hut), Ball, Hooker, Mueller all pre-1940’s – SCHS records went to the South Canty Museum, but they no longer have these books – whereabouts unknown 2009.
-DOC have deposited their own books with Archives NZ, but these particular ones aren’t listed there.
+DOC have deposited many of their own books with Archives NZ, but these particular ones aren’t listed there.

 Historical Member Information